EFWob/SI4735-1/examples/SI47XX_KITS/AliExpress/ATS-20/README.md

 - assigned to "MODE":
   - **CLICK**/**2CLICK**: in FM-Mode: toggle RDS off/on, else toggle between AM/LSB/USB-mode
+    - the RDS setting applies to all FM bands and is stored to EEPROM
   - **LP(once)**/**2LP(once)**: toggle "Encoder-Simulation-Mode" (see below)

 - assigned to "Rotary-Encoder-Button" (at normal play):